 Unless you have been walking around with your eyes closed, you will have noticed fidget spinners are everywhere!
 If not in the hands of your little patients, then in the hands of their parents.
 But is the hype worth it?
-Whilst they are being marketed as the latest tool for helping those with ADHD and autism, many are left wondering will this actually improve learning or is it just another distraction in our already hectic lives?
+Whilst they are being marketed as the latest tool for helping those with ADHD and autism, many are left wondering will this improve learning or if it is just another distraction in our already hectic lives.

 Firstly, one must remember that a fidget spinner is a type of fidget toy.
 The terms are not in fact synonymous.
 Rather they are just one spoke for the umbrella term:

 Fidget toys/tools aren’t new.
 Occupational therapists have been recommending them for years.
-Whilst evidence behind fidget toys as a group is sparse, generally just being anecdotal, studies have shown that sensory tools such as weighted blankets and vests can produce a calming and relaxing effect in children with ADHD and Autism.
-When in the “right hands,” these tools can improve concentration and learning whilst reducing anxiety.
+Whilst evidence behind fidget toys as a group is sparse, generally just anecdotal, studies have shown that sensory tools such as weighted blankets and vests can produce a calming and relaxing effect in children with ADHD and Autism.
+When in the right hands, these tools can improve concentration and learning whilst reducing anxiety.

-Finally the ugly of the fidget spinner; when used inappropriately, not only are these toys distracting to other students (as well as their teachers and parents) but they can result in injury.
-Whilst choking and swallowed foreign bodies are a major concern, minor head injuries and incarcerated digits have been recorded.
+Finally, the ugly of the fidget spinner.
+When misused, these toys distract other students (as well as their teachers and parents), and they can result in injury.
+Whilst choking and swallowing foreign bodies are a significant concern, minor head injuries and incarcerated digits have been recorded.

 Fidget tools are useful when applied to the right person with the right sensory profile.